4-Axis CNC Machining and 5-Axis CNC Machining

 In a typical 3-axis CNC machining procedure, three mechanisms contribute to part creation.
 The first involves the vertical movement of the spindle, while the other two entail lateral and longitudinal movements.

-Drawbacks of 3-axis CNC Machining
+Drawbacks of 3-Axis CNC Machining

 What is 4-Axis CNC Machining?